 ‘Hair loss difficult to clean.’

-The JRT has average hair loss for those with sparse hair, which is more difficult to remove from fabric clothes and sofas, and those with broken or rough coat, for which stripping may help.
+The JRT has average hair loss, with sparse hair being more challenging to remove from fabric clothes and sofas.
+Those with broken or rough coats may also benefit from stripping.

 Salivation and drool containment